 Intellectual Property and Commercialization

-OFCR will work with researchers to protect valuable intellectual property before publication dates where necessary.
+ORC will work with researchers to protect valuable intellectual property before publication dates where necessary.

-As a public institution, Texas Tech is entrusted with the responsibility to facilitate the application of intellectual property for public use and to provide an equitable distribution of interests among the creators, the university, and where applicable, the sponsoring or contracting funding source as outlined in Texas Tech Operating Policy 74.04 and Board of Regents’ Rules.
-OFCR has developed an Inventor’s Resources website with a step-by-step chart to help faculty understand how to patent and commercialize an invention.
+As a public institution, Texas Tech is entrusted with the responsibility to facilitate the application of intellectual property for public use and to provide an equitable distribution of interests among the creators, the university, and where applicable, the sponsoring or contracting funding source as outlined in Texas Tech Operating Policy 74.04 and Board of Regents' Rules.

 ORS also maintains important information about the institution for your proposal.